Back home

 underline

-Therefore, in most academic writing it is important to analyse and evaluate or to write critically.
-Simple description is usually not enough (Woodward-Kron, 2002).
 This means making connections between theory and practice, drawing links between theories, as well as evaluating theories and research.
 It means giving your opinions (positive and negative) on the work of others and your own opinions based on what you have learned.
 Critical evaluation requires you to evaluate arguments, weigh evidence and develop a set of standards on which to base your evaluation.

 When writing critically, you need to: